indyleo/dots-debian/README.md

 Distro I Use Is Arch Linux With Hyprland

 # Disclamer
-I Distro hop a ton and I Switch To Gentoo/Redcore or Void Linux
+I Distro Hop A Ton And I May Switch To Gentoo/Redcore or Void Linux

 # Qt And GTK Themes
 ```